 Vertical Flight: AV-8C Hawker Harrier

-The June 15 and 16 Open Cockpit weekend features the AV-8C Harrier!
+The June Open Cockpit weekend features the AV-8C Harrier!
 The Harrier is a British plane, famous for its rotating exhaust nozzles that allow thrust to be directed straight down for vertical takeoff and landing.
 It can take off with a short forward takeoff run while carrying a full load.

 Take a look in the cockpit and let our crew point out the unique controls that allow Harrier pilots to hover, rise straight up, move sideways, and scoot backward.